Here you will find +3 hardware related material, suitable for all +3 versions.

-Tech explanation: the analog output of the AY-3-8012 sound chip was intended to be amplified by a one stage common-emitter transistor.
-In practice, they have forgot to put a resistor to the transistor’s emitter.
+On +3, the analog output of the AY-3-8012 sound chip was intended to be amplified by a one stage common-emitter transistor.
+In practice, they forgot to put a resistor to the transistor’s emitter.
 The result: the transistor works in pure switching mode, so the sound is converted from analog multi-level amplitude to digitized two-level amplitude, same as the old 48K sound system.

 The second +3 release (the so-called +3B) had the sound circuit fixed.
 Also, the sound on all +2As encountered by me was ok, however, most of them were Spanish version which are supposed to be released later than their UK counterpart.

 If someone wishes to fix the sound of an original +3, there is a better solution: stereo sound output, sometimes referred as “ACB Sound”.
 The layout comes from Amstrad CPC 464+ computers.
 I have done this on several +3 and the result is excellent.

 With reference to my +3 sound diagram : the stereo sound output described below also makes a sound mix between 128K sound and the old 48K sound (beep).
 I personally prefer to have the 128K sound separated from the 48K beep.
 If this is also your case, simply omit the two (unnamed) 100K resistors.
 The 48K sound can be heard on the TV set or may be amplified separately from the cass out connector.

 Assuming you own a first release +3, to build the stereo sound, you have to: